- I. Residential Life Office: Welcome and Expectations

 Residents are not permitted to paint any of the interior or exterior surfaces of their assigned residential space.
 This includes, but is not limited to:

-- A/C units or vents
+- Air Conditioning units or vents

 Residents will be charged for any costs associated to returning the assigned space to its original painted condition.
 Residents will also be held responsible for any corresponding conduct violations related to damaging university property.